 What is TB?

-TB is caused by a bacterium called Mycobacterium tuberculosis.
-TB is spread from person to person through the air.
-There are two types of TB: TB infection (latent TB), and TB disease (active TB).
+TB is caused by a bacterium called Mycobacterium tuberculosis, which can be killed with antibiotics.
+There are two stages of TB: infection and disease.

-A person who has latent TB has been infected with M. tuberculosis but his or her immune system has been able to control it.
+A person with latent TB infection has been infected with Mycobacterium tuberculosis but his or her immune system (infection fighters) has been able to control it.
 A person with latent TB is not sick and cannot infect other people.
-However, people with latent TB can go on to develop active TB at any time and should talk to their healthcare provider about treatment..
+However, people with latent TB can go on to develop active TB at any time and should talk to their healthcare provider about treatment.

 What is Active TB?

-A person with active TB has been infected with the bacteria and his or her immune system is no longer able to control it.
-He or she will become sick with the disease and can die without treatment.
+A person with active TB has been infected with the TB bacteria and his or her immune system is no longer able to control it.
+He or she may become very sick with the disease and in many parts of the world people die without treatment.
 The TB bacteria can infect any part of the body and cause disease, but most people who get TB will have it in their lungs.
-A person with active TB in the lungs or voice box can spread the bacteria to others through the air when they cough, laugh, sneeze, sing or talk.
+A person with active TB in the lungs or voice box can spread the bacteria to others through the air when he or she coughs, laughs, sneezes, sings or shouts.

-Who is at risk for getting infected with TB?
+Who is at risk for being infected with TB?

-Anyone can be exposed to TB and become infected because it is spread through the air.
-TB is still common in some parts of the world and, according to the World Health Organization, about one-third of the world's population is infected with the bacteria. (www.who.int/mediacentre/factsheets/fs104/en/index.html)
+Anyone exposed to a person with TB can become infected because it is spread through the air.
+TB is not easily spread and requires spending long periods of time in a closed space, such as a house with all the windows shut.
+TB is still common in many parts of the world, and according to the World Health Organization, about one-third of the world's population is infected with the TB bacteria. (www.who.int/mediacentre/factsheets/fs104/en/index.html)

-TB is not very common in the United States, Washington State, or Pierce County.
+TB is not common in the United States, Washington State, or Pierce County.

 Pierce County residents with the most risk for being exposed to TB are;

-- people who were born in or travel to areas of the world where TB is common.
-TB is common, or "endemic", in Central and South America, Eastern Europe, Africa and Asia (except Japan),
+- People who were born in or travel to areas of the world where TB is at constant epidemic "endemic" levels.
+TB is endemic in Central and South America, Eastern Europe, Africa and Asia. (www.cdc.gov/travel-static/yellowbook/2014/map_3-13.pdf)

-- people who live or work in crowded areas such as shelters, nursing homes, treatment centers or jails,
+- People who live or work in crowded areas such as shelters, nursing homes, substance abuse treatment centers or jails.
+This happens because someone who is sick can spread TB to others in the closed spaces.

-Who is at risk of getting active TB?
+Who is at risk for developing active TB?

-Some people are more likely to become sick with TB once they have been infected:
+Those that are more likely to become sick with TB after they are infected:

-- Patients who have weakened immune systems because of diabetes, lung disease, kidney disease, cancer, organ transplants, malnutrition, or medications
+- Persons who have weakened immune systems because of diabetes, lung disease, kidney disease, cancer, or organ transplants.

 How do I get tested for TB?

-There are two types of tests for TB infection, a skin test (usually called a TST or PPD) and a blood test.
-The most commonly used blood test in the United States is QuantiFERON®.
+There are two types of tests for TB infection: a skin test, also called a PPD or TST, and a blood test.
+There are two brands of blood tests available in the United States: QuantiFERON TB Gold in Tube® (QFT) and T-Spot TB® (T-Spot).

 What is a TB Blood Test?

-Where can I get the skin or blood test?
+Where can I get the TST, QFT or T-Spot?

-Talk to your healthcare provider about getting the test.
-Many clinics in Pierce County offer TB skin tests and/or blood tests.
-Call the clinic first to see if you need to schedule an appointment and how much the test will cost.
-If you do not have a regular healthcare provider, you may be able to get a TB skin test at one of the following clinics listed in this link.
+Talk to your healthcare provider about the test.
+Many clinics and provider offices can do the testing.
+Call the provider first to see if you need to schedule an appointment and the cost of the test.
+If you do not have a regular provider, please go to one of the clinics listed in this link but call first for pricing information.

 What if I have been exposed to TB?